Skip to content

 Can I bring my dog up Beinn na Caillich (Red Cuillin)?

-Is there mobile signal on Beinn na Caillich (Red Cuillin)?
+What's mobile reception like on Beinn na Caillich (Red Cuillin)?

-Brief signal on Skye near Broadford; 1-2 bars on the summit
+Brief signal on Skye near Broadford; 1-2 bars up top

 Is Beinn na Caillich (Red Cuillin) safe in winter?